ludoguenet/laravel-service-maker/README.md

 It will also generate an interface (contract) called `CreateUserContract.php` located in `app/Services/Contracts`.

-Adding a ```--noContract``` option will prevent the service from implementing any contract and will not create any contract file.

 ### Create services for models

 Adding a ```--service``` or ```-S``` option is available when creating a model.